<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 ExxonMobil Beneficiary Designations

 As part of your retirement planning and estate planning, it’s important to name someone to receive the proceeds of your benefit programs in the event of your death.
-That’s how ExxonMobil will know whom to send your final compensation and benefits.
+That’s how ExxonMobil will know to whom to send your final compensation and benefits.
 This can include life insurance payouts as well as any pension or savings balances you may have.

 Next Steps: